codingvc/codingvc/_posts/2014-03-05-in-defense-of-candidness.markdown

 layout: post
 date: 2014-03-05 23:52:00
 title: "In Defense of Candidness"
+summary: "Examples of the benefits of being very open and candid with others."
 ---

 It's challenging to be candid when you have an unpleasant message to deliver.
 It's so tempting to lie or to misdirect.